-The residency program in Plastic and Reconstructive Surgery parented by the Nassau University Medical Center is a three-year Independent track program that meets all requirements of the American Board of Plastic Surgery.
-Full continuing accreditation was granted in 2018
+The residency program in Plastic and Reconstructive Surgery parented by the Nassau University Medical Center is a three-year Independent track (six-year Integrated track) program that meets all requirements of the American Board of Plastic Surgery.
+The programs maintain full continuing accreditation.

 The Independent program will train six residents over three years, selecting two each year.
 Resident rotations are of four months duration and include Nassau University Medical Center (a public teaching institution), two private voluntary hospitals in the community, an ambulatory surgical rotation, a hand surgery experience, and Stony Brook University Hospital.
+The Integrated program (established in 2017) will select one resident each year for a total of six over six years.
+During PGY 1-3, the resident will send 24 of those 36 months in plastic surgical related rotations at Stony Brook University, Long Island Plastic Surgical Group, and the Nassau University Medical Center.
+PGY 4-6 will follow the curriculum similar to the Independent program.

-The parent institution of the program is the Nassau University Medical Center.
+The parent institution of the programs is the Nassau University Medical Center.
 This is a 675-bed public hospital in Nassau County, 30 miles east of New York City.
 Residency teaching programs are present in all disciplines.
 The Division of Plastic Surgery is a part of the Department of Surgery.
 One senior and one junior resident are on rotation at the Nassau University Medical Center at all times.
 The residents are responsible for the selection and management of their patients, and this is considered the high point of their rotations.
 This schedule allows each senior resident to interact directly with junior residents for a three-month period.
 General Surgical residents at the PGY-1 level rotate on a regular schedule through the Burn Center service and the Plastic Surgical service.
 Medical students from the State University of New York as well as those from the New York College of Osteopathy will spend part of their rotations on the Plastic Surgical service.
 The Medical Center is a level-one trauma center for the region.
 Plastic Surgical experience includes the full complement of acute, reconstructive, and resident cosmetic procedures.

 The Burn Center for the County of Nassau is located at the Medical Center and is under the direction of the Division of Plastic Surgery.
 A 12-month Burn Fellow is responsible for the acute critical care.
 This Fellow has completed at least three years of General Surgery.
 The Fellowship is integrated with the Plastic Surgical Service at the Medical Center.
 Division of responsibility is established to positively affect each service.
 Ten beds are available for both adult and pediatric burn injuries.
-The surrounding population numbers 3 million and the Burn Center admits approximately 200 acute cases yearly.
+The surrounding population numbers 3 million and the Burn Center admits approximately 150 acute cases yearly.
 The Burn Fellow is responsible for leading the discussion concerning management of these patients at Burn Grand Rounds.
 Resuscitation, wound management, and reconstruction principles are discussed with those participating, including physicians, nurses, therapists, dieticians, social workers, and students.
 Strict attending supervision at the Medical Center is required.

-The Winthrop University Hospital rotation is assigned one resident every four months.
+NYU - Long Island Hospital is part of the Ambulatory rotation and is assigned one resident every four months.
 This 650-bed voluntary hospital has an active Division of Plastic Surgery also under the auspices of the Department of Surgery.
 A high volume of private patients is admitted to the hospital and the hospital's ambulatory service.
-A wide variety of plastic surgical cases and pathology is appreciated with an emphasis on breast reconstruction, facial paralysis reanimation, elective hand surgery, combined procedures with the orthopedic service, maxillofacial surgery, and genito-urinary reconstruction.
+A wide variety of plastic surgical cases and pathology is appreciated with an emphasis on breast reconstruction, facial paralysis reanimation, elective hand surgery, combined procedures with the orthopedic service, maxillofacial surgery, and urology for reconstruction cases.